itzmeanjan/gasbot/README.md

 Environment Variable | Interpretation
 --- | ---
-GASZ | Latest recommended gas price to be queried from Url | Publicly accessible URL of this bot service Token | Your secret token, obtained after registering your bot with `@BotFather` Port | Run HTTP server on this port, where Telegram will send payload, when someone interacts with this bot
+GASZ_Subscribe | Subscribe to this service for latest recommended gas price, over websocket transport Url | Publicly accessible URL of this bot service Token | Your secret token, obtained after registering your bot with `@BotFather` Port | Run HTTP server on this port, where Telegram will send payload, when someone interacts with this bot